julianghionoiu/web-accelerate-blog/source/_posts/2018-04-10-proof-that-10x-developers-exist.md

 How do you measure developer productivity in a controlled way?

-Our take was to simulate a couple of development cycles in a controlled environment and get different developers to go through exactly the same flow.
+Our approach is to simulate multiple development cycles in a controlled environment and ask different developers to go through exactly the same flow.

 This eventually took the form of two coding challenges with 5 rounds designed in such a way that we can use time as a proxy for quality:
 - Good code helps implement new features faster, it has multiple incremental requirements that put a lot of pressure on the design
 - Bad code will translate into time penalties

-> With this experimental setup we are describing quality code as code that is able to cope with future requirements.
+> With this approach we are describing quality code as code that is able to cope with future requirements.

 By translating everything into time, we now have a consistent metric which we can measure.
 We are interested in the cumulative time, that is the physical time taken plus time penalties.

-In order not to favour anyone, we used a domain that is well known and we allowed the developers to use their own tools.
+To avoid favouring anyone, we used a domain that is well known and we allowed the developers to use their own tools.

 This is how a result looks like.
 You can see the time distribution and the penalties in red:
 ![Incremental Requirements Coding Challenge](/content/incremental_requirements.png)